Newton, NC, Divorce Attorney

 A: To make a divorce official, there is a filing fee that averages $225 in the state.
 It covers the process of initiating the divorce with the court.
 Other expenses will be added on top of this, such as attorney or mediation fees.
 The final sum largely depends on how much time is spent on the case and how much disagreement there is between both parties to resolve.
 If you are limited on funds, present your budget during an initial consultation with an attorney.
 They will be honest about how much the fees could add up to and if they are comfortable advancing with your top budget in mind.

-If you are ready to advance with a divorce in Newton today, contact the experienced family law attorneys at Helton, Cody & Associates.
+If you are ready to advance with a divorce in Newton today, contact the experienced family law attorneys at Law Office of Lyndon R. Helton, PLLC.
 We are always here to help make divorce cases as painless as possible.
 We are committed to helping each family solve their contentious issues.
 If you are ready, contact us today.
 We look forward to pursuing the most favorable outcome for your case.